macdit/MacOnlineStore_v1/README.md

 # MacOnlineStore_v1
-This is dynamic web application is a eCommerce store management portal which allows user to views items, place orders, and perform basic customer service functions.
-The admin user has more rights such as performing generic CRUD operations and others additional features.
+This dynamic web application is an eCommerce management portal which allows users to views items, place orders, and perform basic customer service functions.
+The admin user (s) has more rights such as performing generic CRUD operations and others additional features.